 The Ukrainian Research Institute at Harvard University (HURI) forms a vital component of the University's vibrant international studies community.
-The Institute's mission includes the advancement of knowledge about Ukraine in the United States through research and teaching of the highest quality.
+It was established to advance knowledge of Ukraine in the United States and abroad through research and teaching, particularly in history, language, and literature.
 This mission was shaped by HURI's founder, Omeljan Pritsak, the first Mykhailo S. Hrushevs'kyi Professor of Ukrainian History and a scholar of broad scope and erudition, who served as the Institute's first director until his retirement in 1989, and by another Harvard scholar of international distinction, Ihor Sevcenko, Dumbarton Oaks Professor of Byzantine Literature and History.

 With Ukraine's independence, the Institute's mission has broadened to include contemporary political, social, and economic issues.
 HURI also seeks to foster the study of the diverse religious and ethnic groups that make their home in Ukraine, to act as a bridge between Ukrainian studies and the study of Russia, Poland, Turkey, Belarus, and Moldova, and to develop close and supportive relations with Ukraine's emerging cultural and academic institutions.